The Lezak Legacy Program

 Honoring the memory of Sid Lezak

 Sid Lezak was a lawyer, an activist, a mediator, and an inspiration.
 He served at the pleasure of six presidents as the longest-serving U.S. Attorney in the country and was a pioneer in the field of mediation.
 Sid demonstrated his love for his profession and community through his strong commitment to public service and mentoring others.

-Established 2012, the Lezak Legacy Program at Lewis & Clark celebrates Sid’s legacy by providing stipends and mentorship to law students pursuing social change.
+Established in 2012, the Lezak Legacy Program at Lewis & Clark celebrates Sid’s legacy by providing stipends and mentorship to law students pursuing social change.
 Lezak Legacy Fellows commit to spending a summer working at nonprofit organizations in Oregon.
 The students gain valuable legal experience while helping organizations that might not otherwise be able to afford legal assistance.
-Past recipients have worked on important issues like immigration, poverty, Native American rights and community dispute resolution.
+Past recipients have worked on important issues such as immigration, poverty, Native American rights, and community dispute resolution.